John Larroquette: Boston Legal and other television roles

 In 1998, he guest-starred on three episodes of the legal drama The Practice.
 His portrayal of Joey Heric, a wealthy, wisecracking, narcissistic psychopath with a habit of stabbing his gay lovers to death, won him his fifth Emmy Award.
-He reprised the role for one episode in 2002, for which he was once again Emmy Award–nominated.
-He also appeared in an episode of The West Wing as Lionel Tribbey, White House Counsel.
+He reprised the role for one episode in 2002, for which he was once again nominated for an Emmy Award.
+He also appeared in an episode of The West Wing as White House Counsel Lionel Tribbey.

 In 2003, Larroquette reprised his narration for the remake of The Texas Chainsaw Massacre.
-From 2004 to 2006, he played the title role in the McBride series of 10 Hallmark Mysteries television films.
+From 2004 to 2006, he played the title role in the McBride series of ten Hallmark Mysteries television films.
 In 2007, he joined the cast of Boston Legal playing Carl Sack, a serious, ethical lawyer (the polar opposite of his more famous lawyer character, Dan Fielding).
-He also guest-starred in the drama House where he played a previously catatonic father awakened to try to save his son, and on Chuck as veteran spy Roan Montgomery.
+He also guest-starred in the drama House where he played a previously catatonic father awakened to try to save his son.

-He had voice roles in Phineas and Ferb as Bob Weber, as a lifeguard, and as a man about to marry the boys' aunt, Tiana Weber.

 From 2014 to 2018, Larroquette was a regular on The Librarians as Jenkins (actually the long-lived Camelot knight Sir Galahad), who provides support to the Librarians as a researcher and caretaker.

-In 2019, he appeared in a recurring role in the series Blood & Treasure, as Jacob "Jay" Reece, a billionaire and father figure to main character Danny.

 Film

-His starring roles include the 1989 film Second Sight with Bronson Pinchot, and Madhouse with Kirstie Alley.
-Other films in which Larroquette had significant roles include: Blind Date, Stripes, Meatballs Part II, Summer Rental, Star Trek III: The Search for Spock, JFK and Richie Rich.
-He also starred in Demon Knight at the beginning, as a hackman; he received no credit.
+His starring roles include the 1989 film Second Sight with Bronson Pinchot, and the 1990 film Madhouse with Kirstie Alley.
+Other films in which Larroquette had significant roles include: Stripes (1981), Blind Date (1987), Star Trek III: The Search for Spock (1984), Choose Me (1984), Meatballs Part II (1984), Summer Rental (1985), JFK (1991), and Richie Rich (1994).

 Theatre

 Larroquette made his musical stage debut in the Los Angeles production of How the Grinch Stole Christmas! as Old Max in 2009.
 He made his Broadway debut in the 2011 revival of How to Succeed in Business Without Really Trying as J B. Biggley alongside Daniel Radcliffe.
 He won the Tony Award for Best Featured Actor in a Musical and the Drama Desk Award for Outstanding Featured Actor in a Musical for his performance in the show.

-He also appeared on Broadway in a revival of Gore Vidal's The Best Man, the cast of which also included James Earl Jones, Angela Lansbury, Candice Bergen, Mark Blum, Eric McCormack, Jefferson Mays, and Michael McKean, who needed to be replaced after suffering a car accident during the run of the show.
+He appeared on Broadway in a revival of Gore Vidal's The Best Man, starring James Earl Jones, Angela Lansbury, and Candice Bergen.
 In early 2019, he was back in New York City starring in the play Nantucket Sleigh Ride by John Guare, at the Lincoln Center Theatre.
 In this off-beat play, Larroquette portrayed the lead character, Edmund "Mundie" Gowery, for a three-month run.